 - 1. Upgrade your Services Director VA (version 2.1 or earlier) to the Services Director VA v2.1r1 release.
-See "Upgrading your Services Director VA" on page 204. - 2.
+See "Upgrading your Services Director VA" on the next page. - 2.
 Upgrade your Services Director VA v2.1r1 to the Services Director VA v2.4 release.
-To do this, repeat the procedure described in "Upgrading your Services Director VA" on page 204.
+To do this, repeat the procedure described in "Upgrading your Services Director VA" on the next page.

-Note: To support the encryption of stored passwords for Traffic Manager instances, Services Director will encrypt passwords during the upgrade of the Virtual Appliance.
+To support the encryption of stored passwords for Traffic Manager instances, Services Director will encrypt passwords during the upgrade of the Virtual Appliance.
 A default master password of master1M@ is used to do this.
 It is strongly recommended that you update the master password after an upgrade.
 For a Services Director VA installation, this process is performed from the System > Security page.
-See also "Working with the Master Password" on page 209.
+See also "Working with the Master Password" on page 249.

-- 3. Take a mysqldump of the external database (.sql extension). - 4.
+- 3. Take a mysgldump of the external database (.sgl extension). - 4.
 Log into your upgraded Services Director VA and start the CLI:

 '''

 login as: admin

-Pulse Secure Services Director
+Ivanti Services Director

 Last login: Tue Apr 8 22:17:09 2014 from 10.32.26.136

 amnesiac > enable

 amnesiac # configure terminal

 amnesiac (config) #

 '''